SimeonIloski/SeleniumHomework2/README.md

 # SeleniumHomework2
-Three tests for the three tabs in pay bils.
-All three can be started via testsuite.xml file or can be started seperatly.
+Three tests for the three tabs in pay bills.
+All three can be started via testsuite.xml file or can be started separately.
 By some reason add new payee test starts first.